clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?**  Clerk is used by a large number of community members for literate programming, data analysis and visualization, &c.

-**Do you receive any other funding to work on this project?** I was sponsored to work on this project by Nextjournal, but they are no longer in a financial position to provide that support.  <br>

 ---